 Siem Reap is the city next to the temples of Angkor, Cambodia.
 My previous passages here go back to 2001 and 2003.
-There were people already.
-But there, uh ... it has taken another dimension outright.
+It was crowded already.
+But then, uh... it just took on a whole new dimension.
 The traditional "sunset" in Bakheng Hill is worth the detour.

 We can manage to take some pictures that make believe a temple in ruins little frequented ...

 But the reality at sunset time, between 5:00 and 6:30, is more like this:

 The temples are very beautiful, despite us tourists.

 That said, I knew what to expect, question attendance, coming back here ...
 And I could already see, in two rounds of tuk-tuk and a small walk to return to the guesthouse, that Siem Reap has changed well in ten years.
 Big bad hotels have sprung up everywhere.